kokoabim/vscode-development-driven-testing/README.md

 ## Features

-VS Code extension to generate C#/.NET Xunit test class with test methods.
-Currently it is only copied to the clipboard.
+Generate C#/.NET Xunit test class with test methods.
+If test-driven development (TDD) wasn't followed initially, try Development-Driven Testing (DDT) to increase code coverage and decrease technical debt.

+Currently this VS Code extension only copies to the clipboard.
+In a future release it will add to existing or create new test files.

 ## Requirements

-Tech debt. 🤷🏼‍♂️
+Tech debt; missing unit tests. 🤷🏼‍♂️

 ## Extension Settings